ajdruff/mod-wp/README.md

 Make a copy of mod-wp/site-config-sample.php and rename the copy to  mod-wp/site-config.php.
 Edit the new file with your site's database configuration and username and login.
 See the *Configuration* section for more information.

+**Cannot create the WordPress database...**

+This error occurs because the credentials you provided do not have permissions to create a WordPress database.
+You can still continue, but you'll need to create the database manually or provide credentials for a user that has been granted the 'Create' permission.

+Either update the site-config.php with user credentials that have permissions to create a database, or do one of the following:

+*For shared web hosting accounts*

+Use the Control Panel or phpMyAdmin tools that are provided by your web hosting provider.

+*By Command Line:*

+Login using MySQL credentials with permissions to create a database:

+    mysql -u username -p
+    password:******

+Execute the Create Database query:

+    mysql> CREATE DATABASE IF NOT EXISTS `YOUR_DB_NAME`;

+*Using a MySQL Query*

+While logged in as a user with the create permissions into a MySQL Admin tool such as phpMyAdmin, Netbeans, or Toad, execute the following query:

+    CREATE DATABASE IF NOT EXISTS `YOUR_DB_NAME`

+**Cannot drop the existing database ...**

+You may receive this error when attempting to re-install with a user account that does not have permissions to drop a database.

+Either update the site-config.php with user credentials that have permissions to drop a database, or do one of the following:

+*For shared web hosting accounts*

+Use the Control Panel or phpMyAdmin tools that are provided by your web hosting provider.

+*By Command Line:*

+Login using MySQL credentials with permissions to create a database:

+    mysql -u username -p
+    password:******

+Execute the Drop Database query:

+    mysql> DROP DATABASE IF EXISTS `YOUR_DB_NAME`;

+*Using a MySQL Query*

+While logged in as a user with  drop permissions into a MySQL Admin tool such as phpMyAdmin, Netbeans, or Toad, execute the following query:

+    DROP DATABASE IF EXISTS `YOUR_DB_NAME`;

 **Memory Errors**

 If you receive a memory error, similar to ***Fatal error: Allowed memory size of xxxx bytes exhausted * , increase the `memory_limit` setting in the php.ini file.
 256M should be the most you'll need.
 After you install WordPress, you can reset the memory limit to its original value.